Designing an AMH System

 Defining the needs – Patron perspective

 Should there be an exterior return/induction to allow for returns 24/7/365?
-If so, is it a drive-up or walk-up, which allows for wheelchairs to access?
+If so, is it a drive-up or walk-up, which is e.g. allows for wheelchairs to access?

 Should the patrons be able to return items inside the library?
 If so, where would it be natural to place the return from the patrons’ perspective?

-Often patrons will also be picking up holds/ reserved items, so consider if you can place returns and holds strategically to guide patrons through the library.
+Often patrons will also be picking up holds/reserved items, so consider if you can place returns and holds strategically to guide patrons through your library.

 Defining the needs – Library, operational perspective

-Pretty much only the imagination, space, and budget set the limits, so it is important to clarify minimum needs and aspiration.
+Your imagination, space, and budget set the limits, so it is important for you to consider your minimum needs and aspirations.
 Lyngsoe sorters operate close to unattended, except when the containers at destinations need to be emptied.

-Naturally, the more destinations, the more capacity, but if the library is not able to fulfill the aspiration year one due to budget restraints, the modularity allows you to add more later, but you should consider the available space from the beginning.
+Naturally, the more destinations, the more capacity, but if you are not able to fulfill your aspiration year one due to budget restraints, the modularity allows you to add more later on, but you should consider the available space from the beginning.

 Match the two perspectives and Sketch out the Structure